I have researched and curated numerous exhibitions.

 These include a touring exhibition to mark the centenary of the birth of Josef Herman (1911-2000) and unprecedented retrospectives of four south Wales artists born in the 1920s (Joan Baker, Ronald Lawrence, Bryn Richards and Ernest Zobole) and one born in the 1930s (Michael Freeman).
 I have also co-curated another two firsts: a retrospective of the Glynneath painter Ken Elias (b 1944) and of the Barry-based painter Alan Salisbury (b 1946).

-Those of Baker, Elias and Zobole toured Wales to major venues including the National Library of Wales.
-The Herman exhibition toured to the National Waterfront Museum.
-The Salisbury toured Wales too.
+Those of Baker, Elias and Zobole toured Wales to major venues including the National Library of Wales, Aberystwyth.
+The Herman exhibition toured to the National Waterfront Museum, Swansea – the artist won the gold medal for fine art at the 1962 National Eisteddfod in nearby Llanelli.
+The Salisbury exhibition toured Wales too.

 In 2007, I was awarded an Arts Council of Wales Individual Production Grant to curate, research and coordinate the Welsh Group’s sixtieth anniversary exhibition which I called ‘Mapping the Welsh Group at 60 / Mapio’r Grŵp Cymreig yn 60’.
 It toured Wales in 2008-09.

-At Oriel y Bont, I curated several two-person exhibitions as well: those of photographers Paul Cabuts (b 1956) and Ray Klimek (b 1955), each of whom I paired with Ernest Zobole; that of the painters Brendan Burns (b 1963) and Chris Nurse (b 1962); that of the artist Valerie Coffin Price (b 1953) and the T S Eliot award-winning poet Philip Gross, in a collaboration titled ‘The River Next Door’ inspired by the River Taff.
+At Oriel y Bont, I curated several two-person exhibitions as well: those of photographers Paul Cabuts (b 1956) and Ray Klimek (b 1955), each of whom I paired with Ernest Zobole; that of the painters Brendan Burns (b 1963) and Chris Nurse (b 1962); that of the artist Valerie Coffin Price (b 1953) and the T S Eliot award-winning poet Philip Gross, in a collaboration titled ‘The River Next Door’ inspired by the nearby River Taff.
+Burns won the gold medal for fine art at the National Eisteddfod (Llanelwedd) in 1993 and the National Eisteddfod (Pencoed) in 1998.

 The winter exhibition at Oriel y Bont for 2013-14 was ‘In Our Own Image?
 A Century of Imaging of and in South Wales: 1910-2013‘.
 It marked the centenary of the University of Glamorgan and its rebirth, following merger with the University of Wales Newport, as the University of South Wales.
 It was primarily based around paintings, sculptures and photographs from the university’s art collection museum.